transdigiware/blockchain/console-icp-about.md

 ## Getting support
 {: #console-icp-about-support}

-For more information about how to get support on {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}, as well as free blockchain developer resources and support forums that you can use to troubleshoot problems, see [Getting support](/docs/services/blockchain?topic=blockchain-blockchain-support#blockchain-support).
+For more information about how to get support on {{site.data.keyword.blockchainfull_notm}} Platform for Multicloud, as well as free blockchain developer resources and support forums that you can use to troubleshoot problems, see [Getting support](/docs/services/blockchain?topic=blockchain-blockchain-support#blockchain-support).

 If you have purchased an {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} Private license and you want to contact Customer support, see the information about [accessing the {{site.data.keyword.IBM_notm}} Support Community and opening a support ticket](https://www-01.ibm.com/support/docview.wss?uid=ibm10740041){: external}.